SLyHuy/youtube-rush/README.md

 ## 🔄 Change Log

+### * Version 2.3 - Jul 5

+- **Hide meta-data UI in YouTube Short:** The user interface for YouTube Shorts has been updated to hide metadata, providing a cleaner and more immersive viewing area.
+- **Improve visibility all detail of short video:** All essential details of the short video are now more clearly visible for an improved user experience.

 ### * Version 2.2 - May 15

 - Youtube rollback previous UI, so we'll rollback some CSS to support previous UI.